 Register Bus

 The NoC has an optional, distributed register network consisting of registers used for debug visibility, performance status collection, and error logging.
-This register bus (regbus) is built as an independent NoC layer (regbus layer) with a single access port.
+The register bus (regbus) is built as an independent NoC layer (regbus layer) with a single access port.
 This port uses a modified AXI4-Lite protocol.

 Please refer to the NetSpeed Register Bus Protocol document for in-depth details on the register bus.